JGCRI/gcam-doc/demand_energy.md

 #### Residential

 The demand for residential per-capita floorspace, f, in future time period t, for consumer group i is shown below:

 $$ f_{t,r,i} = (UnadjSat_{r} – a * log(PD_{t,r})) * exp(-b * exp(-c * log(GDPpc_{t,r,i})))  + k_{r} $$

 UnadjSat is the maximum per capita floorspace value a consumer demands at his maximum income level.
 Below this satiation point, the marginal utility of floorspace is positive.
 Above that point, the marginal utility is negative.
-As shown in the equation this value is adjusted based on the population density (PD), which is calculated as the population divided by “habitable” land (all land except “rock and dessert” and “tundra” ).
+As shown in the equation, this value is adjusted based on the population density (PD), which is calculated as the population divided by “habitable” land (all land except “rock and dessert” and “tundra” ).
 GDPpc is per capita GDP. a, b, and c are constant parameters that have been estimated in the econometric analysis developed in the model data system, (LA144.building_det_flsp).
 They represent the effect of the population density and the per capita income, respectively, in the estimation of per capita floorspace.
 Note that for USA, parameters have been estimated outside the model (using subnational data) and are read in by the DS.
 Finally, parameter k is the regional bias adder, which represents the difference between the observed and estimated per capita floorspace in the final calibration year (2015).
 It captures the “unobservable” effects that cannot be captured with the used variables, and it is kept constant over the whole time horizon.

 #### Commercial

 Commercial floorspace, f, in future time period t, is estimated as:

 $$ f_{t,r}=s_{r} * [1-exp(-\frac{ln(2)}{\mu_{r}}I_{t,r}] + a_{r} $$

 So per capita floorspace demand (f) in period t, region r, would depend on an exogenously specified satiation level (s), the “satiation impedance” calibration parameter (μ), the income per capita and a bias-correction parameter (a).